phensley/docker-dns-rest/README.md

 for certain environments.

-For example, to fool a service into thinking its running in a staging environment, we can create several named containers and map a series of domain names to them.
-When the containers come online, the dnsrest service maps the domain names to ip addresses and answers DNS queries from the other containers.
+For example, to fool a service into thinking its running in a staging environment, we can create several named containers and map one or more domain names to them.
+When the containers come online, the dnsrest service maps the domain names to the container IP addresses and answers DNS queries from the other containers.

-This enables us to make an application believe it is running inside a given environment, which uses hard-coded DNS entries.

 Usage
 -----